Joel Hefley

 Joel Maurice Hefley (born April 18, 1935) is an American Republican politician who served as a member of the United States House of Representatives representing the 5th Congressional District of Colorado from 1987 to 2007.
 His wife, Lynn Hefley, is, like him, a former member of the Colorado State House of Representatives.
 They have three daughters.
+He was Colorado’s sole congressional dean from 2005 until 2007, previously sharing it with Ben Nighthorse Campbell from 1997 until 2005.